There are a few key areas to focus on when using a CGM.

 Area Under the Curve:

-Some foods, including complex carbohydrates like sweet potatoes or overnight oats can be part of a nutrient-dense diet.
-What can help with weight management is to pay close attention to processed foods in particular and what they do to your glucose, as they can contribute to weight gain.
+Some foods, including complex carbohydrates like sweet potatoes or overnight oats, can be part of a nutrient-dense diet.
+Paying close attention to processed foods, in particular, and what they do to your glucose can help with weight management, as they can contribute to weight gain.

 Time in Range (TIR):